Par4All/par4all/examples/P4A/Stars-pm/README.txt

   or locally with:
   make P4A_OPTIONS='--nvcc-flags="-G"' run_cuda

 You can then execute the produced binary using files in "data/".
 There's bench for 3 size of data (32,64, and 128).
-Default size if 128, the others can be obtained by adding SIZE=32 or SIZE=64 to the makefile command line.
+Default size if 128, the others can be obtained by adding SIZE=32 or SIZE=64 to the make command line.

 Have a look at *.sh file in current directory for example.

+### Local Variables:
+### mode: flyspell
+### ispell-local-dictionary: "american"
+### End: